ruchisahu/Simple-Booking-1/README.md

 ### Installing

-* Clone this project to your local machine.
+* Clone this project to your local machine.`
-* Start up Docker and execute the following commands to have the necessary SQL server containers running: `**INSERT COMMAND HERE**`
 * Build and run the `Docker Compose` project.

 ## Deployment